Lady Gaga’s Christian Teacher Warned Her About The Pitfalls Of Fame

 Lady Gaga gets lonely despite having the fame.
 She’s seen crying in her new documentary titled Gaga: Five Foot Two.
-The Netflix film, which will premiere at the 2017 Toronto International Film Festival, gives Gaga’s fans a behind-the-scenes glimpse into the making of her Joanne album, her Super Bowl halftime performance, her role on American Horror Story: Hotel, and her split from fiancé Taylor Kinney.
+The Netflix film, which will premiere at the 2017 Toronto International Film Festival, gives Gaga’s fans a behind-the-scenes glimpse into the making of her Joanne album, her Super Bowl halftime performance, her role on American Horror Story: Hotel, and her split from fiance Taylor Kinney.
 Gaga does not hold back.
 Earlier this week, she debuted Five Foot Two’s official poster on her social media accounts.

 She will be chronicling her insecurities in the film.
 In one clip, Gaga is seen crying to her best friend Brandon Maxwell about her loneliness.
-There are also scenes of the star hiding her head underwater in a pool, reports People.
+There are also scenes of the star hiding her head underwater in a pool, according to People.

 “But like, I’m just..
 I’m alone, Brandon,” Gaga lamented.
 “Every night.
 And all these people will leave, right?
 They will leave and then I’ll be alone.
 And I go from everyone touching me all day and talking to me all day to total silence.”